 HOW TO INVITE SOMEONE TO CHURCH

-Highlight the Community and Benefits
+Highlight Community

 Sentence Starters: